idaholab/moose/modules/doc/content/getting_started/new_users.md

 XFEM                        := no
 ```

-Then, to begin using a modules capabilities, you'll have to recompile your application in the same manner described in the [#compile] section.
+Then, to begin using a modules capabilities, recompile the application in the same manner described in the [#compile] section.

-!alert tip
+!alert tip title=Only enable modules needed
-You probably shouldn't simply enable all of the physics modules, because this will slow down the compilation process.
-Try to enable modules on an as-needed basis.
+Each module enabled will increase compilation times, thus it is recommended to enable modules as-needed.

 ## Learn More

-Now that you have a working MOOSE Framework stack, consider checking out the [examples_and_tutorials/index.md] page for a beginning tour of how to use input
+With a working application next consider looking at the [examples_and_tutorials/index.md] page for a beginning tour of how to use input
-files and implement your own custom behavior for MOOSE.
-Our [first tutorial](tutorial01_app_development/index.md) demonstrates how MOOSE application development works.
-You may also visit our [framework_development/index.md] to learn how to contribute to MOOSE.
+files and implement custom behavior in an application.
+The [first tutorial](tutorial01_app_development/index.md) demonstrates how MOOSE application development works.
+If you are interested in contributing to MOOSE please visit [framework_development/index.md].

 ## Helpful Software id=helpful-software